 There is a big problem though, and it’s one that most bloggers inherently realize even if they don’t have the data to back it up.

 Blog design matters.
+A lot.

-) that we talked about last post, has shown that peoples opinion’s on the sites trustworthiness had little to do with the content (on a first impression).
+In fact, that famous study on a the “trustworthiness” of websites has shown that peoples opinion’s on the sites trustworthiness had little to do with the content, it had to do with the site’s design.

-People will leave your website if the design doesn’t come off as trustworthy or professional.
+A site’s design can leave a lasting impression, and readers will leave if the design doesn’t come off as trustworthy or professional.

 So, what does a good design design really need to keep people around?